Counterexample: Other mathematical examples

 A counterexample to the statement "all prime numbers are odd numbers" is the number 2, as it is a prime number but is not an odd number.
-Neither of the numbers 7 or 10 is a counterexample, as neither of them are enough to contradict the statement.
-In this example, 2 is in fact the only possible counterexample to the statement, even though that alone is enough to contradict the statement.
+Neither 7 nor 10 is a counterexample, since neither one contradicts the statement.
+In this example, 2 is in fact the only possible counterexample to the statement, but that alone is enough to contradict the statement.
 In a similar manner, the statement "All natural numbers are either prime or composite" has the number 1 as a counterexample, as 1 is neither prime nor composite.

 Euler's sum of powers conjecture was disproved by counterexample.
 It asserted that at least n n^{th} powers were necessary to sum to another n^{th} power.
 This conjecture was disproved in 1966, with a counterexample involving n = 5; other n = 5 counterexamples are now known, as well as some n = 4 counterexamples.

 Witsenhausen's counterexample shows that it is not always true (for control problems) that a quadratic loss function and a linear equation of evolution of the state variable imply optimal control laws that are linear.

-All Euclidean plane isometries are mappings that preserve area, but the converse is false as shown by counterexamples shear mapping and squeeze mapping.
+All Euclidean plane isometries are mappings that preserve area, but the converse is false as shown by the counterexamples of shear mapping and squeeze mapping.

 Other examples include the disproofs of the Seifert conjecture, the Pólya conjecture, the conjecture of Hilbert's fourteenth problem, Tait's conjecture, and the Ganea conjecture.

+In 2026, the Jacobian conjecture for $n > 2$ was disproved by Levent Alpöge which he credited to Anthropic's Claude Fable 5 large language model.
+The announcement, containing the explicit counterexample, was made by Alpöge via a Tweet on the X social media platform.